The Odyssey (1968 miniseries): Fourth episode: Polyphemus and the gift of Aeolus

-All the prisoners are about to lose hope, were it not for the astute Ulysses, who decides to make the Cyclops drink the wine he had brought with him from the ship as a gift for the inhabitants of that land, a special wine, so concentrated that to be drunk normally it should be diluted with as many as 20 measures of water.
-Having filled a large bowl, Ulysses grabs it and hands it to Polyphemus, who, although suspicious of the new drink, tastes it, immediately becoming crazy for it and demands more.
-Ulysses brings him another full bowl, which Polyphemus empties.
-Ulysses, at the request of Polyphemus to reveal his name, replies that he is called "Nobody", whereupon the Cyclops laughs and says that as a reward he will eat him last.
-Ulysses, without wasting time, after the Cyclops has fallen asleep, calls to him his friends who heat the tip of the tree trunk: the prisoners intend to blind Polyphemus so that he can make them escape by opening the entrance.
-The companions, including Ulysses, take the trunk and approach the bed of Polyphemus, climbing on it and positioning themselves behind the monster's head to implant the trunk.
-With a shout of encouragement, Ulysses and his companions thrust the pole, but the cry of pain of Polyphemus is so resounding that it makes them all fall to the ground, while the Cyclops, waving his hands, creates a great disorder and noise in the cave.
-He also calls screaming at his Cyclops neighbours who, rushing up outside the cave, ask what or who is doing him harm.
+All the prisoners are about to lose hope, were it not for the astute Odysseus, who decides to make the Cyclops drink the wine he had brought with him from the ship as a gift for the inhabitants of that land, a special wine, so concentrated that to be drunk normally it should be diluted with as many as 20 measures of water.
+Having filled a large bowl, Odysseus grabs it and hands it to Polyphemus, who, although suspicious of the new drink, tastes it, immediately becoming crazy for it and demands more.
+Odysseus brings him another full bowl, which Polyphemus empties.
+Odysseus, at the request of Polyphemus to reveal his name, replies that he is called "Nobody", whereupon the Cyclops laughs and says that as a reward he will eat him last.
+Odysseus, without wasting time, after the Cyclops has fallen asleep, calls to him his friends who heat the tip of the tree trunk: the prisoners intend to blind Polyphemus so that he can provide them a means of escape when he opens the entrance.
+The companions, including Odysseus, take the trunk and approach the bed of Polyphemus, climbing on it and positioning themselves behind the monster's head to implant the trunk.
+With a shout of encouragement, Odysseus and his companions thrust in the pole, but the cry of pain of Polyphemus is so resounding that it makes them all fall to the ground, while the Cyclops, waving his hands, creates a great disorder and noise in the cave.
+He also calls screaming to his Cyclops neighbours who, rushing up outside the cave, ask what or who is doing him harm.
 To the answer "Nobody wants to kill me!" the other Cyclops tell Polyphemus that they can do nothing and that he must pray to Poseidon and abandon him.